One website coming up!

 (Frank Sinatra, right, performing with Harry James (left) and the rest of his band, 1939)

-In 1939 Frank Sinatra joined the Harry James band and released his first commercial record "From the bottom of my heart" that year, unfortunately this and other records had weak sales that year
+In 1939 Frank Sinatra joined the Harry James band and released his first commercial record, "From the Bottom of My Heart."
+Unfortunately, this and other records had weak sales that year.

 Frank Sinatra (on top row, right most corner) with the Tommy Dorsey